jverzani/JGUI.jl/README.md

 forms: `connect(receiver, signal, obj, slot)` or `connect(receiver, signal, slot)`, where `slot` is a function.
-In the first instance, the call is `slot(obj, vals...)` and the second, just `slot(vals...)` where `vals...` depends on the signal.
-The basic `valueChanged` signal passes in the value.
-A button's `clicked` signal has no value passed.
+In the first instance, the call is `slot(obj, vals...)` and the second, just `slot(vals...)` where `vals...` depends on the signal: the basic `valueChanged` signal passes in the value; whereas, a button's `clicked` signal has no value passed.

 Widgets have different signals defined.
 Mostly the names follow a small subset of those for the corresponding Qt widget (hence the names in camelCase format).

+The connect method returns an id.
+This can be used with `disconnect` to remove an observer of an object.
+At present there is no way to temporarily suspend a callback.

 As an example,  This is how
 one connects a slider value to a label: